shuhaoli/hikaru-gotham-move/README.md

 # Hikaru and GothamChess Tell You to MOVE
 Hikaru and GothamChess remind you when you have spent too much time thinking on a move!

 This is a web extension compatible with Chrome, Firefox, and Edge.
-It is designed to work for games on chess.com.
+It is designed to work for games on both chess.com and lichess.org.

 ## Installation Steps